maxkasy/home/_pages/workshops/ML_econ_group.md

 - Bi-weekly **reading** and discussion **group** on ML and economics, meeting in even weeks of term, starting in HT 2022.
 - On June 20 2022, we will organize a small **cross-departmental workshop** on ML and economics, with presentations of ongoing work and discussants, as well as external keynotes.
 Details to come.
 Michael Jordan from UC Berkeley is a confirmed keynote speaker.
-- **Google doc** for the group, for open discussion, suggestion of future readings and other activities, sharing code, etc. Please go to [discussion doc](https://docs.google.com/document/d/1zlmB820Ps7elpJBmLFtonamBpG1UNTz8DeLbt81Cwlg/edit?usp=sharing) to participate and discuss!

 ### Previous